 Question: What does it mean when you hear the term “Navy SEAL PT Workout”?
 PT means physical training.

-Question: What is a Navy SEALs favorite workout?
-That is a no brainer.
-Either a grinder PT and run or doing the Murph workout.
-That is how we roll.
+Answer: That is a no brainer.
+After hanging out at the bar – either a grinder PT and run or doing the Murph WOD..

 About the Author:

 Brad McLeod knows first hand about mental toughness after being kicked out of a top tier Spec Ops training unit.
 He failed out of BUD/S the first time after failing a math test (made it through Hell Week and Dive Pool Comp).
-He came back a year later and graduated and served as an operator on the Navy SEAL Teams.
+He came back a year later and graduated and served as an operator at ST-4.

 Today Brad is one of the most sought after mental conditioning coaches in the world having recently returned from Ireland, Southern California, Pennsylvania and parts unknown in north Florida.
 SEALgrinderPT audios and Ebooks have been downloaded in 20 different countries around the globe.
 Contact Brad [email protected]